mustardamus/generator-kitt/app/templates/README.md

 {{#if client.backbone}}
 ## Add a new resource to the Backbone app

+### Manually

   1. Create a new router: `./routers/[resourcenName].coffee`
   2. Require the new router in `./routers.coffee`
   3. Win - in the router, include your routes logic, collections, views and whatnot.

+### KITT

+The above steps are automated by the KITT Yeoman generator.

+    yo kitt:create

+Enter the resource name and you will be prompted with Backbone files you want to create. `./routers.coffee` will be automatically extended, Collections, Model, Views and Template created if you wish.

 {{/if}}
 {{#if server.express}}